survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## `LoaderOptionsPlugin`

 Given webpack 2 forbids arbitrary root level configuration, you have to use `LoaderOptionsPlugin` to manage it.
-The plugin exists for legacy compatibility and may disappear in a future release.
+The plugin exists for legacy compatibility and disappears in a future release.
 Consider the example below:

 ```javascript
 {